Pwd9000-ML/terraform-azurerm-plan/README.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/terraform-azurerm-plan/master/assets/artifact.png)

 The artifact will either contain a deployment plan if `plan_type: "deploy"` is used, or a destroy plan if `plan_type: "destroy"` is used.
-The terraform apply action will download and apply the artifact created by the plan action using the same `tf_key` and will either start a deployment or a destroy action based on the `plan_type`.
+The terraform apply action will download and apply the artifact created by the plan action using the same `tf_key` and will start a deploy or destroy action based on the `plan_type`.

 **NOTE:** If `enable_TFSEC` is set to `true` on plan stage, Terraform IaC will be scanned using TFSEC and results are published to the GitHub Project `Security` tab: